Medically reviewed by Drugs.com. Last updated on Dec 21, 2023.

 NIPENT treatment should be withheld in patients with active infection occurring during the treatment but may be resumed when the infection is controlled.

-Patients who have elevated serum creatinine should have their dose withheld and a creatinine clearance determined.
-There are insufficient data to recommend a starting or a subsequent dose for patients with impaired renal function (creatinine clearance <60 mL/min).
+Patients who have elevated serum creatinine should have their dose withheld and a CLcr determined.
+There are insufficient data to recommend a starting or a subsequent dose for patients with impaired renal function (CLcr <60 mL/min).

 Patients with impaired renal function should be treated only when the potential benefit justifies the potential risk.
-Two patients with impaired renal function (creatinine clearances 50 to 60 mL/min) achieved complete response without unusual adverse events when treated with 2 mg/m2.
+Two patients with impaired renal function (CLcr 50 to 60 mL/min) achieved complete response without unusual adverse events when treated with 2 mg/m2.

 No dosage reduction is recommended at the start of therapy with NIPENT in patients with anemia, neutropenia, or thrombocytopenia.
 In addition, dosage reductions are not recommended during treatment in patients with anemia and thrombocytopenia if patients can be otherwise supported hematologically.
 NIPENT should be temporarily withheld if the absolute neutrophil count falls during treatment below 200 cells/mm3 in a patient who had an initial neutrophil count greater than 500 cells/mm3 and may be resumed when the count returns to predose levels.